11 must-have gadgets for college students in 2024

 Start the new semester off right with this tech.

-There’s certain tech that’s necessary for college life nowadays, key among the bunch being a solid laptop.
-But there are so many other gadgets out there now that can make your academic career better by helping you keep organized, produce better work and have more fun during your free time on campus.
-We’ve collected some must-have tech for college students below, and we wouldn’t be surprised if all of them stick with you and continue to be crucial even after the typical four-year university run is over.
+As a college student today, you'll need certain tech to get your work done — key among the bunch being a solid laptop for college.
+But there are other gadgets that can make your academic life easier, and in some cases, more fun.
+If you're looking to stay organized, produce better work and enjoy your down time on and off campus, picking up a few important devices before you start the next semester can make all the difference.
+We've collected some of the must-have gadgets for college that we've tested here, and we wouldn't be surprised if all of them stuck with you long after your four-year university run is over.

 Apple iPad Air (M2)